Sahachar/7DOF-Franka-Panda-Arm-Pick-and-Stack/README.md

 to launch the Gazebo simulation.

-Now you can use this repository in your catkin_ws/src and build again.
+Now you can use this repository in your catkin_ws/src and build.
 Run the labs/final.py python file.
 All the required components of the solution like forward and inver kinematics, planning, optimization, obstacle avoidance are in the libs folder.